 - For all other machine currencies, deposit funds on EUR.

 Create an API key

-On Kraken's site, hover over your user icon, click Settings, then API: kraken.com/u/settings/api
+On Kraken's site, hover over your user icon, click Security, then API: kraken.com/u/security/api

 Check the boxes of the Key Permissions shown below, leaving the other settings as they are, then click Generate Key: